How is the J-1 exchange visitor student status different from the F-1 student status?

 Some J-1 students have financial sponsors who wish to be billed directly for the portion of the University costs that they will cover.
 Students should send a detailed billing contract from their sponsor to International Services so that the sponsor can be billed directly by LSU Bursar Operations.

-Regular document processing requests can be made by completing and submitting the “Green Sheet Request Form” available at the IS reception or found here to the IS front reception desk at 101 Hatcher Hall.
+Regular document processing requests can be made by completing and submitting the “Green Sheet Request Form” available at the IS reception desk at 101 Hatcher Hall.

 Green Sheet Requests include:

 - signature for authorization to travel and return to US